nagasudhirpulla/taming_python/blog/skills/dataframe_merge_by_column.md

 ### Type of join in merge function using 'how' input
 * If `how = 'inner'`, then only rows with same values in the joining columns are considered in output.
-* If `how = 'inner'`, then only rows with same values in the joining columns are considered in output.
+* If `how = 'outer'`, then all the rows  same values in the joining columns are considered in output.
 <hr/>

 Please read this [official documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.merge.html) for getting know about more options and examples